fellMorto/Pathologic-2-Incomplete-Mod-Files/README.md

 The main addition of this mod is a Diurnal bad ending variant if you turn off Intended Difficulty, plus minor new dialogs.

 Wolves are also thematically impotant, and come up a lot.
-This is honestly a furry autism mod.
+Honestly, this is a furry autism mod.

 ### Notes:
 * This mod content should appear if you replace the VirtualMachine and dll files